vsaravind007/personal-blog/blog/content/posts/Short-Attention-Span-And-Work.md

 - management
 ---

-It appears that people with smartphone access are currently experiencing a condition characterized by a brief attention span.
-Evidently, people nowadays seem to possess a shorter attention span than a goldfish, lasting only 9 seconds(source: https://standard.asl.org/27705/uncategorized/social-media-causes-attention-spans-to-drop/) and nobody saw this coming, quickly catalysed by the COVID lockdowns, looks like the issues are multifold at this point in time.
-This is actually concerning at multiple levels and this post is about a few observations I've personally made about myself, people I work with and people I see all around on a daily basis.
+Evidently, people nowadays seem to possess a shorter attention span than a goldfish, lasting only 9 seconds, read more here: https://standard.asl.org/27705/uncategorized/social-media-causes-attention-spans-to-drop/ and nobody saw this coming, quickly catalysed by the COVID lockdowns, looks like the issues are multifold at this point.

+And here's the kicker - this isn't just some random fun fact.
+Since COVID lockdowns hit, our attention spans have taken an absolute nosedive, and nobody really saw it coming.
+I've been watching this play out like a slow-motion train wreck, both in my own behavior (yeah, I'm guilty too) and in everyone around me - from  colleagues who can't sit through a meeting without checking their phones, to random strangers who bump into each other because they're glued to their screens to drivers forgetting their lane & wandering off!

 **Pre-COVID Situation**